libreATM/docs/Skyhook_Power_Supply.md

 * Settings > Performance > Processor > CPU Governor > powersave

-And set brightness to half (or low).
+And set brightness to middle (or low).

 This way the tablet is able to keep the battery at full charge.